Background: Developer AI Usage Creates Invisible Security Gaps

 Can Areebi detect proprietary source code patterns, not just secrets?

 Yes.
-Beyond credential detection, Areebi's DLP engine can be configured with custom patterns that identify your organization's proprietary code signatures - internal package namespaces, proprietary framework references, distinctive architectural patterns, and customer-specific logic.
+Beyond credential detection, Areebi's DLP engine is designed to be configured with custom patterns that identify your organization's proprietary code signatures: internal package namespaces, proprietary framework references, distinctive architectural patterns, and customer-specific logic.
 This provides protection against source code IP leakage in addition to credential exposure prevention.

 Related Resources